Adit-jain/Soccer_Analysis/README.md

 Visit the linked repositories for detailed model documentation, training procedures, dataset specifications, and performance benchmarks.

 ---

-🏆 **Ready to analyze soccer videos with state-of-the-art computer vision!**

 For support or questions, please refer to the model and dataset documentation in the linked HuggingFace repositories.